sceptic30/terraform-gke-cluster/README.md

 ## Cluster Requirements

-The recommended cpu-memory requirements is \underline{4 cores with 4Gb of RAM per node\underline{.
+The recommended cpu-memory requirements is 4 cores with 4Gb of RAM per node.